Client: A social/collaboration/entertainment website

 Now let’s take a look at the Referral and Organic stats for Site B and see what this bad-press website does right to outrank Site A for over two years now.

 Site B Referral Traffic

-Below is a screenshot with the Referrals vital statistics: backlink and social signals count.
-Keep in mind that the TDL chart below is logarithmically adapted and even though the COM backlinks seems to be only 25% larger than the NET link count, in reality there are almost 10 times more COM backlinks than NET backlinks.
+Below is a screenshot of the Referrals vital statistics: backlink and social signals count.
+Keep in mind that the TDL chart below is logarithmically adapted and even though the COM backlinks seems to be only 25% larger than the NET link count, in reality, there are almost 10 times more COM backlinks than NET backlinks.